mongodb/mongodb-atlas-service-broker/README.md

+# Deprecated
+**The MongoDB Atlas Service Broker is now deprecated.
+We do not recommend it for new use.
+To control your Atlas deployments from Kubernetes, consider adopting the [MongoDB Atlas Operator](https://github.com/mongodb/mongodb-atlas-kubernetes) instead.**

 # MongoDB Atlas Service Broker

 Use the Atlas Service Broker to connect to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) from any platform which supports the [Open Service Broker API](https://www.openservicebrokerapi.org/), such as [Kubernetes](https://kubernetes.io/) and [Pivotal Cloud Foundry](https://pivotal.io/open-service-broker).